drivendataorg/cookiecutter-data-science/docs/docs/index.md

 # OPTIONAL: Load the "autoreload" extension so that code can change
 %load_ext autoreload

-# OPTIONAL: always reload modules so that as you change code in src, it gets loaded
+# OPTIONAL: Make sure to always reload modules so that any changes you make to the code in the ‘src’ folder are loaded
 %autoreload 2

 from src.data import make_dataset